Under Attack: Background

-ABBA recorded "Under Attack" between 2 and 4 August 1982 at Polar Music Studios, Stockholm.
+ABBA recorded "Under Attack" between 2 and 4 August 1982 at Polar Studios, Stockholm.
 The group had originally intended to release a new studio album, but instead decided to release a double-album compilation of their past singles while adding two new songs from the session.
 The two new tracks that made it onto The Singles: The First Ten Years were "The Day Before You Came" and "Under Attack".
 The latter would eventually be added to the expanded editions of The Visitors album.
+Ulvaeus spoke pejoratively of the single, saying "the sound on the vocals of "Under Attack" is very much of the 1980s."

 On 11 December 1982, ABBA performed "Under Attack" on the BBC's Late Late Breakfast Show, in what was their last collective performance.